nipafx/nipafx.dev/content/articles/2016-05-14-codefx-levels-up.md

 tags: [meta]
 date: 2016-05-14
 slug: codefx-levels-up
-description: ""
-intro: "A lot of things are happening right now: I'm writing a book, I'll speak at conferences, you can hire me, and to top it off, I gave this blog a new look."
+description: "A lot of things are happening right now: I'm writing a book, I'll speak at conferences, you can hire me, and to top it off, I gave this blog a new look."
-searchKeywords: ""
 featuredImage: level-up
 ---